Introducing Lido for Solana

 - Improving the user experience

 - Diversifying risks across multiple node and operators

 - Providing instant liquidity — that can also be leveraged to earn secondary rewards (beyond the primary staking rewards)

 - Integrations with DeFi protocols that support Solana’s liquid representation token

 How Lido for Solana works

 The Lido program collects the deposited SOL and releases the newly minted stSOL to the user.
-Beneath the layer, the Lido Program leverages the Stake Pool Program Library to distribute this SOL uniformly across validators participating in the Lido Program.
-When these delegations accrue rewards on the allotted stake, the total SOL under stake pool management increases and this increases the value of stSOL tokens.
-The Lido DAO governs the Lido Program and the underlying Stake Pool program — and also controls the list of validators that are part of this program.
+Beneath the layer, the Lido Program distributes this SOL uniformly across validators participating in the Lido Program.
+When these delegations accrue rewards on the allotted stake, the total SOL under pool management increases and this increases the value of stSOL tokens.
+The Lido DAO governs the Lido Program — and also controls the list of validators that are part of this program.

 Let’s compare this to traditional Solana staking, where a user has to perform a number of steps:

 - Create a Stake Account and transfer SOL to it

 - Wait for activation of the delegation before the stake starts earning rewards